alimuzzaman/author-or-user-image/readme.txt

 5. At last click on save image to upload the image.

-If you have any question about installation you may visit <a href= "http://www.zm-tech.net/wp-plugins/wordpress-author-or-user-image/">WordPress Author or User Image</a>.

 To Update Image:

 1. If you want to update your image just upload as first time, then it will be replace your old image.

 To Remove/Delete Image

 1. You can delete your image or default image.
 To delete your image go to "User >> Author Image" scroll down to the bottom.
 There you find like the image below.

+If you have any question about installation you may visit <a href= "http://www.zm-tech.net/wp-plugins/wordpress-author-or-user-image/" rel="follow">WordPress Author or User Image</a>.

 == Changelog ==